ajayrajendhran/HANDWRITTEN-TEXT-EXTRACTION/README.md

 FEATURE EXTRACTION The major goal of feature extraction is to extract a set of features, which maximizes the recognition rate elements.

 CLASSIFICATION This is the decision making stage of recognition system.
-The classifier contains two hidden layers, using a log sigmoid activation function to train the algorithm. the project is done with the association of my other three  collgemates such as Deva Prasath R,Dhanush Karthik K R,Rohin S.
+The classifier contains two hidden layers, using a log sigmoid activation function to train the algorithm.

+The project is done with the association of my other three  collgemates such as Deva Prasath R,Dhanush Karthik K R,Rohin S.